- Opportunities to Perform

 Dance Majors Concert (DMC)

-(March performance; late November audition)
+(March performance; November audition)

 The Dance Majors Concert is a platform for students to express their creative voices through every aspect of dance- from choreography to lighting, to costuming.
 Dance majors who have taken 3 dance-making classes (specified below) have the opportunity to choreograph on and collaborate with other undergraduates for this annual performance.